On this page

 V. COMMUNITY STANDARDS

 The following list of behaviors is intended to represent the types of acts that constitute violations of the Community Standards.
 Although the list is extensive, it should not be regarded as all-inclusive.
+The College may, in its discretion, determine if an action or behavior, not listed below, is detrimental to the community and constitutes a violation of the Wheaton College Honor Code and/or Community Standards.
 All community members are responsible for knowing and observing all Policies.

 Abuse of the Student Conduct Process